 Ari Zimmet is an art educator and artist from Brookline, MA who believes that children's art is powerful in ways that grown-ups can only aspire.
 He received his Bachelor's in Art History from Yale University where he also studied welding and helped develop content for Exploring Artism, the YCBA's program for children on the autism spectrum and their family members.
 Ari was a welding instructor at The Steel Yard in Providence, RI, and is currently a woodworking instructor with The Eliot School's school partnership program.
 In the summertime he is also the Art Director at the Kingsley Pines Summer Camp in Maine.
-Ari is elated to be working at the MFA as the Community Arts Liaison with the Blue Hill Boys and Girls Club and as an instructor in the Artful Adventures program.
+Ari is elated to be working at the MFA as the Community Arts Liaison with the Berkshire Partners Blue Hill Boys and Girls Club.

 Gabrielle Eisenberg is an educator and artist living in Boston.
 Originally from central Massachusetts, she received her BFA in painting from Boston University and currently enjoys making pen and ink creations.
 Gaby has a demonstrable commitment to arts accessibility and community arts.
 Her professional experience includes an internship with the Philadelphia Mural Arts program, teaching an afterschool art class at the East Boston Early Education Center through ARCK, and working as a Summer Arts Instructor at the United South End Settlements in Boston.
-At the MFA Gabrielle is the Community Arts Liaison for the Vine Street Community Center and an instructor in the Artful Adventures program.
+At the MFA Gabrielle is the Community Arts Liaison with the Vine Street Community Center.

 Ivy Davis is an Atlanta native art educator who received her Masters in Art Education at Tufts University, and her Bachelors in Marketing and Management with a minor in Art at the University of West Georgia.
 After graduating from the University of West Georgia Ivy completed an intensive international Fashion Design program at the JA College of Design in Ghana, where she focused on African textiles and Batik techniques.
 Ivy works across many mediums and has mentored and taught in the United States and abroad in Ghana and India.
 She is an active advocate for the arts in the community, teaching various workshops and studio art classes to youth and adults of all ages.
 She enjoys collaborative works as it enables her creativity to fuse the melting pot while contributing to the bigger picture.
-At the MFA Ivy is the Community Arts Liaison for the Dorchester Boys and Girls Club.
+At the MFA Ivy is the Community Arts Liaison with the Boys and Girls Club of Dorchester.

 Kara Stokowski is a creator and educator living in Boston.
 She works at the intersections of art, science and technology and is passionate about creating public learning experiences that are accessible to all.
 She is a dedicated environmentalist and her art explores the interconnected web of all living things and our connection to the planet using words, performance and digital media.
 She helps artists use and understand video and animation in their own practices and she holds a BFA from the Studio for Interrelated Media at Massachusetts College of Art and Design.
-Kara currently works at the Museum of Fine Arts as an instructor in the Artful Adventures program and as the Community Arts Initiative Liaison for the South Boston Boys and Girls Club.
+Kara currently works at the Museum of Fine Arts as an instructor in the Artful Adventures program and as the Community Arts Liaison with the Edgerley Family South Boston Boys and Girls Club.

 Molly Lamb holds an MFA in Photography from the Massachusetts College of Art and Design and a BA in American Studies from the University of Massachusetts, Boston.
 Her work has been exhibited nationally, most recently at the Griffin Museum of Photography, the Danforth Art Museum, the Center for Photography at Woodstock, the Houston Center for Photography, and the Annenberg Space for Photography.
 She currently teaches photography at the Massachusetts College of Art and Design and at Simmons College.
-At the Museum of Fine Arts, she works as an Artful Adventures instructor and as the Community Arts Initiative Liaison for the Charlestown Boys and Girls Club.
+At the Museum of Fine Arts, she works as an Artful Adventures instructor and as the Community Arts Liaison with the Charlestown Boys and Girls Club.

 Rachel Hu Rachel Hu is an educator, community worker, and artist living in Boston.
 She grew up in California and received her Bachelor's of Art in Architecture from the University of California Berkeley.
 She has diverse range of work experience in art, design, and community outreach, including working on architectural design projects, making art, working with children and youth, and teaching adult refugees and immigrants.
 Currently, Rachel teaches English as a Second Language and Job Readiness Skills at MUA, a non-profit organization located in Dorchester, MA.
 She creates art primarily through painting and ceramics.
 And finally, she really enjoys spending time with children.
-At the MFA, she is the community liason for the Boston Chinatown Neighborhood Center (BCNC).
+At the MFA, she is the Community Arts Liaison with the Boston Chinatown Neighborhood Center (BCNC).